Rice-Field/Autonomous/Courses/Artificial Intelligence for Robotics/readme.md

 - Used to estimate the state of a system
    * Will be used for tracking
+   * Using observables we are able to derive information on the hidden states
 - Similar to the Monte Carlo method (Carlo was used for localization earlier)
    * Kalman is continuous, Carlo is discrete